USS Fechteler (DE-157)

 USS Fechteler (DE-157) was a Buckley-class destroyer escort in service with the United States Navy from 1943 to 1944.
-She was sunk by the German submarine U-967 in the Atlantic Ocean on 5 May 1944.
+She was sunk by the German submarine U-967 in the Western Mediterranean on 5 May 1944.

 History

 The destroyer escort was named in honor of Augustus Fechteler, a rear admiral who served in the United States Navy during World War I. Fechteler was launched on 22 April 1943 at the Norfolk Naval Shipyard; sponsored by Miss Joan S. Fechteler, granddaughter of Rear Admiral Fechteler and commissioned 1 July 1943.

 Between 8 September 1943 and 31 December, Fechteler made two voyages on the key convoy route New York – Netherlands West Indies – North Africa, escorting vulnerable tankers carrying fuel and other oil products essential to modern warfare.
 After overhaul at New York City, she took part in experimental antisubmarine exercises in Narragansett Bay, from which she sailed on 28 February 1944 for the Azores and Derry, Northern Ireland.
 Arriving on 6 March 1944, she joined the escort of a New York-bound convoy, reaching the United States on 22 March.